yoshi151/NodeMCU-Control-Fan-With-Relay/README.md

 char pass[] = "your wifi password" <br>

 CONNECTION<br>
-step 9: Connect nodemcu to relay as shown in Picture 1.<br> And connect relay to fan as shown in Picture 2. //This step is very dangerous.<br>You can connect relay to led as shown in Picture 3.
+step 9: Connect nodemcu to relay as shown in Picture 1.<br> And connect relay to fan as shown in Picture 2. //This step is very dangerous.You can connect relay to led as shown in Picture 3.
 It will be safer.

 RUN THE CODE<br>
 step 10: Plug nodemcu to your computer.
 Then go to Tools > port and change to port of nodemcu.Now upload the code to nodemcu by press the arrow button and wait for it to finish.